-If you’ve been following my fitness adventures, you may recall the personal training experiment I did with YBY Fitness and Nutrition last fall.
+If you’ve been following my fitness adventures, you may recall the I did with YBY Fitness and Nutrition last fall.
 Well now I am very excited to find that YBY is starting a new program, partnering with the Prince William Ice Center, to make their fitness plan even more accessible.

 Called “YBY 360,” this new branch of the company provides a total 360 view of your overall wellness: fitness, nutrition, and lifestyle/weight management coaching with a perfect combination of group support and personal attention.